 Any Airfare / Rail fare other than what is mentioned in “Inclusions” or any type of transportation.

 Additional Costs due to Flight Cancellations, Landslides, Roadblocks, and other natural calamities.

 Any other services not specified above in inclusions.

-No cancellations will be taken over the call or WhatsApp message.
+No cancellations will be taken over phone calls or WhatsApp messages.
 Please reply to the email of the payment receipt that you have received at the time of booking regarding the cancellation.